-Laura makes her home in Arlington with her husband Scott Ramsey, currently the interim pastor at Lewinsville Presbyterian Church in McLean, and two children Will and Ginny.
+Laura makes her home in Arlington with her husband Scott Ramsey, pastor at Lewinsville Presbyterian Church in McLean, and two children Will and Ginny.
 She enjoys running and doing yoga and all things dark chocolate.
 If she had to say what she hopes to live by, it would be “Love God with all your heart, soul, mind, and strength and love your neighbor as yourself, and everything else will follow.”
 Her theology reduced to two words?
 Love wins.

 Jess comes to Western as a Candidate (certified ready for a call) and with a background in graphic design and ministry.
-She has worked as a freelance designer since 2008 and now brings her creative gifts to the church as she seeks ordination.
+She has worked as a freelance designer and now brings her creative gifts to the church as she seeks ordination.
 She graduated from Roberts Wesleyan College (Rochester, NY) with a BS in Visual Arts with a concentration in Graphic Design and from Wesley Theological Seminary with a M.Div.
 In bringing the visual arts into the work of the church, Jess hopes to help faith communities better tell and experience the story of God’s work in the world.

 Shenella McGaskey has been a faithful presence at Western Presbyterian Church since September 2000.
 Her lively, behind-the-scenes job includes preparing the Sunday-morning Order of Worship; maintaining the Master Calendar for wedding dates and committee room assignments; and handling phone calls when church members need to reach Rev. Laura quickly in a moment of need.

 Beyond that, she graciously buzzes in visitors from the street; handles flower donations; and is the go-to person when the copy machine breaks down.
 She is also unflappable in handling emergency situations–as demonstrated on 9/11, when Western became the emergency child-care pick-up point for State Department employees!